 “He’s gone,” she said.

-My dad had been on hospice care for ten days and falling progressively into a deeper state, finally allowing himself to disengage from his anxiety, his illnesses, his humanness.
+My dad had been on hospice care for ten days and falling into a progressively deeper state–finally allowing himself to disengage from his anxiety, his illnesses, his humanness.
 He had suffered for many years from slow-growing prostate cancer and COPD, which in the end, was what made him suffer the most.
 The night before I had a strong intuition that he wouldn’t make it through the night.
 So I huddled with my husband and two children on the floor in front of the fireplace and lit a candle for Grandpa Bob.
 We said our goodbye prayers.
 I uttered the words from a Buddhist love prayer and said: “May he be well.
 May he be safe.
 May he be loved.”

 I wondered, how do people know what to say? how do we even access the part of the brain that assembles words for use in these moments?
 Then I wondered how many times I had heard those words myself.
 He’s gone.
 She’s gone.
 I quickly counted seven. seven times. seven lives. seven loves. shit.
 And, there was the hardest time, the memory of it rising up like fire.
 The one, my first love, where words were never uttered.
 No one had to tell me he had died.
 I intuitively knew.
 The news was a shocked, pained, unutterable spilling out of indecipherable words.
 But that’s another story for another time.